Cars Showcased At Auto Expo 2023 That Will Be Launched This Year: Maruti Jimny And Fronx, Tata Altroz Racer And More | CarDekho.com

-Auto Expo 2023 Cars That Will Be Launched This Year And Some Others We Want To See Too!
+All The Auto Expo 2023 Cars That Will Be Launched This Year, Plus Some Others We Want To See Too!

 The list is a mixed bag of mass-market and luxury models while the expected launches include a CNG trio from two popular carmakers as well